-Application and Evaluation of an Expert Judgment Elicitation Procedure for Correlations
+Development and Evaluation of a Digital Expert Elicitation Method

 A General procedure for Testing Inequality Constrained Hypotheses in SEM

 Researchers in the social and behavioral sciences often have clear expectations about the order and/or the sign of the parameters in their statistical model.
 For example, a researcher might expect that regression coefficient β1 is larger than β2 and β3.

 Improving Transparency and Replication in Bayesian Statistics: The WAMBS-Checklist

 Bayesian statistical methods are slowly creeping into all fields of science and are becoming ever more popular in applied research.
 Although it is very attractive to use Bayesian statistics, our personal experience has led us to believe that naively applying Bayesian methods can be dangerous for at least 3 main reasons: